fhiso/legacy-format/dates.md

 When the *calendar year* component contains no solidus and second integer value, the integer given is the *logical year* number.
-A *conformant* appliication *must* attach no signifance to its particular lexical form, and *may* add or remove leading zeros preceding a non-zero digit.
+A *conformant* application *must* attach no significance to its particular lexical form, and *may* add or remove leading zeros preceding a non-zero digit.